 Abstract

-Most barbs belong to family Cyprinidae comprising of small to medium sized fishes, distributed mostly in tropical habitats of Asian countries.
-Osteological study of genus Puntius (P. chola, P. sophore, P. conchonius and P. ticto) and genus Barbonymus (B. gonionotus) were studied to evaluate their caudal skeleton.
+Most barbs belong to the family Cyprinidae comprising of small to medium-sized fishes, distributed mostly in tropical habitats of Asian countries.
+Osteological study of genus Puntius (P. chola, P. sophore, P. conchonius and P. ticto) and genus Barbonymus (B. gonionotus) was studied to evaluate their caudal skeleton.
 The specimens were collected from different rivers of Tripura using various fishing gears like cast net, scoop net and gill net.
-In the present study, presence of four hypural was noticed in the upper lobe and two on the lower lobe in all the species.
-The morphology of hypurals exhibited variations which attribute to divide these barb species into two groups: one group where first hypural is wider, followed by fourth hypural and in other group, with wider first hypural, followed by third hypural.
-Lepidotricks attachment to first neural spine also exhibited some variations among the species.
+In the present study, the presence of four hypural was noticed in the upper lobe and two on the lower lobe in all the species.
+The morphology of hypurals exhibited variations which attribute to dividing these barb species into two groups: one group where the first hypural is wider, followed by the fourth hypural and in another group, with wider first hypural, followed by the third hypural.
+Lepidotricks attachment to the first neural spine also exhibited some variations among the species.

-Keywords: osteology, caudal skeleton, barbs, Tripura
+Keywords: osteology, caudal skeleton, barbs, fish taxonomy, Tripura

 Introduction

 Tripura, with a geographical area of 10686 km 2 the North-eastern hilly State of India (22 56' to 24° 22' N and 91" 0' and 92” 0’ 20'E latitude) is located in the sub-Himalayan region.
 Tripura has 14 rivers mostly annual in nature.
-Among them, the major's rivers are Gumti, Howra, khowai, Dhalai, Manu, Juri, Longai, Fenny and Muhuri rivers which drainage in Bangladesh.
-The state Tripura attributed with a vast diversity of fish fauna as a part of Himalayan and Indo-Burma hot spot (Gowsami et al., 2012).
-Several authors contributed on icthyodiversity of Tripura.
+Among them, the major rivers are Gumti, Howra, khowai, Dhalai, Manu, Juri, Longai, Fenny and Muhuri rivers which drainage in Bangladesh.
+The state Tripura is attributed with a vast diversity of fish fauna as a part of the Himalayan and Indo-Burma hot spot (Gowsami et al., 2012).
+Several authors contributed on the ichthyodiversity of Tripura.
 Lipton (1983-84) reported 93 fish species belonging to 11 orders, 26 families and 55 genera from Tripura, while Barman (2004) recorded 129 species of fishes under 78 genera, 33 families and 11 orders.
-Further, Kar and Sen (2007) reported 125 species belonging to 92 genera and 41 families from different rivers (28 species from Manu River, 22 khowai, 53 Gumti, and 22 from Feni) of Tripura.
-Barb is the common term generally used for genus Puntius Hamilton, 1822 and Barbus (Cuvier 1817).
+Further, Kar and Sen (2007) reported 125 species belonging to 92 genera and 41 families from different rivers (28 species from Manu River, 22 Khowai, 53 Gumti, and 22 from Feni) of Tripura.
+Barb is the common term generally used for the genus Puntius Hamilton, 1822 and Barbus (Cuvier 1817).
 Barbs are tropical freshwater fishes belonging to the family: Cyprinidae and inhabit mostly in tropical South and Southeast Asia (Jayaram, 1999. and Pethiyagoda et al., 2012).

 Materials and methods

-For osteological examinations the samples was cleared and stained following the procedure described by Dingerkus & Uhler (1977) with some modifications.
-Osteological terminologies and the description of osteology were mostly followed Wietzman (1962); Mo (1991) and Sanger & McCune (2002).
+For osteological examinations, the samples were cleared and stained following the procedure described by Dingerkus & Uhler (1977) with some modifications.
+Osteological terminologies and the description of osteology were mostly followed by Wietzman (1962); Mo (1991) and Sanger & McCune (2002).
 Illustrations were made from images captured by a digital camera fitted to a Trinocular stereomicroscope (Leica CLS 150x).
 A digital X-ray image was also taken for the study of Pterygiophore insertion, counting of vertebrae and position of bones in relation to vertebral count.

-Results :
+Results

 Caudal skeleton of Barbonymus gonionotus

-The caudal skeleton consist of uroneural (UN), six unpaired hypural (HYP1- HYP6), one unpaired parhypural (PHYP) single epural rudimentary neural arch all of cartilage bone.
-The last vertebrae modified into urostyle which is turned upward along with preural (PU) and 2nd preural of axial skeleton.
-The neural spine extending from first and second preural and support the unbranched lepidotrichs.
+The caudal skeleton consists of uroneural (UN), six unpaired hypural (HYP1- HYP6), one unpaired parhypural (PHYP) single epural rudimentary neural arch all of cartilage bone.
+The last vertebrae are modified into urostyle which is turned upward along with preural (PU) and 2nd preural of axial skeleton.
+The neural spine extending from the first and second preural and supports the unbranched lepidotrichs.

 Neural spine (NS).
-The neural spine extending from first and second preural (PU2).
-There are two neural spine, 1st neural spine (NS1) not supported any unbranched (LEP1) lepidotrichs and 2nd (HS1) supported one.
+The neural spine extending from the first and second preural (PU2).
+There are two neural spine, 1st neural spine (NS1) does not support any unbranched (LEP1) lepidotrichs and 2nd (HS1) supports one.